asquare14/Git-Cheat-Sheet/main.md

 `$ git diff --cached <commit-id>`
 - To check difference between changed staged for the next commit relative to a particular commit.

-## Converting a folder into a working Git repository

-- For projects using repositories on GitHub
- - `cd <localdir>` to change to the directory you want to use as a repository
- - `git init` to initialize the repository
- - `git add .` to prepare all of the local files to be sent to the remote repository
- - `git commit -m "message"` to name your commit
- - `git remote add origin <url>` to set the remote location of your repository
-   - *This can be found on the primary Code tab of a GitHub project on the web.
-Repositories not hosted through services like GitHub or BitBucket require setting up a git daemon*
- - `git push -u origin master` to submit your commit to the remote repository